 What makes a story character-driven?

 A character-driven story moves differently.
 Events still occur, but they are secondary to interior motion.
-The structure bends around personality, memory, desire, or contradiction.
+The structure bends around personality, desire, or contradiction.
 What matters most is not what happens to the characters, but how someone changes—or fails to change.
 The reader is not pulled forward by action but drawn inward toward temperament, complexity, and perception.

 In character-driven fiction, there is often no clear antagonist, no tidy arc, and no imperative to “raise the stakes.”
 Narrative movement might hinge on small choices, subtle shifts, or slow awakenings.
 Structure becomes organic, elastic, and at times even elusive.
 Dialogue, atmosphere, and interior monologue bear much of the weight that action carries in plot-driven works.